openhab/openhab-addons/bundles/org.openhab.binding.withings/README.md

 ### 3. Discover Things

-When the Withings API Thing is configured, your devices will be found automatically within Paper UI (just start a scan within the Paper UI inbox).
+When the Withings API Thing is configured, your devices will be found automatically within Main UI (just start a scan within the Main UI inbox).

 ## Channels